 - VIP Roulette: Every online casino cherishes their devoted customers and offers different amenities to reward their loyalty.
 VIP members can take part in various games, created exclusively for them.
 If you play a VIP game, you will give bigger bet limits and payouts, as well as other advantages reserved for the most appreciated players only.

-- Live Roulette: Streamed live from different parts of the world, with experienced dealers willing to chat with the players, live dealer roulette ensures a genuine real-casino experience, while you sit in your living room.
+- Live Roulette: Streamed live from different parts of the world, with experienced dealers willing to chat with the players, live dealer roulette games ensures a genuine real-casino experience, while you sit in your living room.
 The transition in the gaming industry has brought us many live games, powered by renowned providers, allowing us to play all variations of the game, place bets and collect wins, using a computer and a stable internet connection only.
 Furthermore, an increasing number of companies optimize their live dealer roulette for mobile devices, lifting our gaming experience to another level.

 Live Dealer Play Mode

-There are many ways you can access live casino games these days.
+There are many ways you can access best live casino games these days.
 You can choose to download the game, play it online on your pc or through your mobile device.
 Whichever options you choose, you can access your private messages, chat with live dealers, view various promotions and even view the casino’s news page.